rriiaad/Summer-challanges/Personal Project/README.md

 A backdoor is a programme that let you have control of a machine that gets affected by it basically giving you a backdoor acces to it

 ## How to install
-You should have [python3](https://www.python.org/) installed on your pc You should also install all the required third party libraries
+You should have [python3](https://www.python.org/) installed on your pc, and You should also install all the required third party libraries
 <br/>
 Installing a library